Agropur: History

-In December 2020, Agropur announced the sale of its yogurt activities in Canada to Lactalis (based in France).
+In December 2020, Agropur announced the sale of its yogurt activities in Canada to Lactalis, a French-based company.

 In 2022, Agropur made a significant $34 million investment in its ice cream and frozen novelties plant novelties in Truro, Nova Scotia, Canada.

 Acquisitions

 In January 2017, Agropur acquired the Nova Scotia-based company Scotsburn, expanding its offering of ice cream and novelty products.
 At the time of the acquisition, Scotsburn had annual sales of more than $150 million.